jonasehrlich/chrometrace/README.md

 # chrometrace

-A Python library for Chrome Trace Viewer files.
+A Python library for creating Chrome Trace Viewer files.
 The Chrome Trace Viewer can be opened in Chromium-based browsers (e.g. Google Chrome, Microsoft Edge, Chromium, ...) at [chrome://tracing](chrome://tracing/).

 The Trace Event Format is defined in